The Big Store: Reception

 Reviews for The Big Store were generally positive, but unenthusiastic.

-Theodore Strauss of The New York Times wrote that "if it lacks the continuously harebrained invention of, say, 'A Night at the Opera,' the boys are still the most erratic maniacs this side of bars.
+Theodore Strauss of The New York Times wrote that "if it lacks the continuously harebrained invention of, say, A Night at the Opera, the boys are still the most erratic maniacs this side of bars.
 If one were entirely truthful one would have to admit that the picture has many a dull stretch, that the tricks have been overworked, that the boys are slowing down, etc., etc. But with Marxian adherents—among whom we most decidedly belong—the question is simply, Are the Marx Brothers in it?
 They are."

 A review in Variety called the film a "moderate comedy where dull stretches overshadow the several socko laugh sequences during a bumpy unfolding ...
 Marx Bros. repeat their familiar antics without much variation from previous appearances."

 Film Daily suggested that a couple of the chase scenes were "a little lengthy" but still concluded, "A 'laugh clocker' could run a high total checking this and the preview audience seemed to love it."

 John Mosher of The New Yorker wrote that the film was "not great Marx material, not a film that collectors will exhibit as a sample of this era's humor, but again and again the old flash is there."

-The Big Store returned a modest profit of $33,000, but it was initially the most profitable of the three final Marx Brothers films for MGM.
+The Big Store returned a modest profit of $33,000, but was initially the most profitable of the Marxes' three final films for MGM.